KNOWLDGE/programming-language-list/README.md

 Instead of just simply showing you how to print "Hello World".
 Our goal is to have a multitude of Programming Languages listed with information like their history, their use and more.

 ## How to Contribute
 We know that this project is going to be long and hard, but you can help!
-If you are    .If you are intrested in Contributing click [Here](https://github.com/Maniacxxx/programming-language-list/blob/main/Contribute.md).
+If you are intrested in Contributing click [Here](https://github.com/Maniacxxx/programming-language-list/blob/main/Contribute.md).

 ## Thanks to...